How did the name of the band come about? When did it form?

 Please send requests here.
 Include “Sounds of Buffalo” in the subject box of the email.

 Founder of Buffalo Rising.
 Co-founder Elmwood Avenue Festival of the Arts.
 Co-founder Powder Keg Festival that built the world's largest ice maze (Guinness Book of World Records).
 Instigator behind Emerald Beach at the Erie Basin Marina.
 Co-created Flurrious! winter festival.
 Co-creator of Rusty Chain Beer.
 Instigator behind Saturday Artisan Market (SAM) at Canalside.
 Founder of The Peddler retro and vintage market.
 Instigator behind Liberty Hound @ Canalside.
-Catalyst behind the Pierce-Arrow Film Arts Center.
-Throws The Witches Ball at The Hotel @ The Lafayette.
-Themed New Years mayhem at various locations.
+Throws The Witches Ball at The Hotel @ The Lafayette, and the Madd Tiki Winter Luau.
+Other projects: Navigetter.